Harbor Pointe Senior Living . . . as of February 2019

 Why We Were Watching: Under the city’s General Plan, a project of this sort is not allowed at the requested location, and hence its approval requires a General Plan amendment.
 Such changes to the voter-approved land use designations are always of concern, and in this case neighbors have expressed worries about the building’s compatibility with neighboring residential uses.

-January 17, 2019: The County’s Airport Land Use Commission will be reviewing the City’s request for a general plan amendment as Item 1 on their agenda.
-The ALUC has to find the amendment consistent with the County’s Airport Environs Land Use Plan.
-If they find the new land use incompatible with the AELUP, the City Council can override their determination, but it takes a super-majority vote.
+January 17, 2019: The County’s Airport Land Use Commission reviewed the City’s request for a general plan amendment as Item 1 on their agenda.
+They unanimously found the amendment consistent with the County’s Airport Environs Land Use Plan.
+If they had not, the City Council could have overriden their determination, but it would have taken a super-majority vote.

 December 6, 2018: Planning Commission conducted a hearing on the project and at its conclusion recommended the City Council certify the EIR and approve the project (which will require them to approve changes to the General Plan and zoning).